RichardAsencio/Learn-To-Build-A-Professional-Website-JHudgens/Notes.md

     color: transparent;
 }

-the fonr weight was not included as part of the rules.
+the font weight was not included as part of the rules.
 So just have to add it to the same value as the end state

 to if like this:
 .image-text-wrapper .subtitle {